 File a report: File reports with the Federal Trade Commission and the police.

-Freeze your credit: If you have not already placed a freeze on your credit with each agency, do it right away.
-We have the steps for you here.
+Freeze your credit: If you have not already placed a freeze on your credit with Equifax, Experian and TransUnion, do it right away.

 It may be easy to let cards and other items accumulate in your wallet.
 But try to take time every few weeks to comb through it.
 You’ll thank yourself if you ever lose your wallet!